rust-lang/book/second-edition/nostarch/appendix.md

 The rest of the traits defined in the standard library can’t be implemented on your types using `derive`.
-These traits don’t have sensible default behavior, so it's up to you to implement them in the way that makes sense for what you're trying to accomplish.
+These traits don’t have sensible default behavior, so it’s up to you to implement them in the way that makes sense for what you’re trying to accomplish.

 An example of a trait that can’t be derived is `Display`, which handles